 Put all ingredients in a reusable spray bottle.
 Gently shake it up.
 And it’s ready to be used to clean your home.

 If you have an extra room in your home, consider becoming an Airbnb host to make extra money.
-This can help you save money and reduce your monthly housing payments.
+This can help you save money on a tight budget and reduce your monthly housing payments.

 This suggestion is going to trigger many people, but hear me out.
 I used to eat a lot of meat, but noticed how expensive our grocery bill was getting.
 Then I read the book, How Not To Die, and it was a total game-changer.